ameniJmaiel/js-web-calling/README.md

-#Turn your Browser into a Phone with the Sinch JS SDK
+#Turn Your Browser Into a Phone With the Sinch JS SDK

 This tutorial will walk you through building a web app to make VoIP calls between browsers.
-There are many scenarios in which this is a useful feature - anonymously connecting users on a dating website, securely connecting buyers with sellers in a marketplace, and allowing users to make low-cost international calls.
+There are many scenarios in which this is useful, including anonymously connecting users on a dating website, securely connecting buyers with sellers in a marketplace and allowing users to make low-cost international calls.

 The finished code for this tutorial can be found on [our Github](https://github.com/sinch/js-web-calling).

 ##Setup
-1. If you don’t have a Sinch developer account, please sign up and register a new app at [www.sinch.com/signup](https://www.sinch.com/signup)
+1. If you don’t have a Sinch developer account, sign up and register a new app at [www.sinch.com/signup](https://www.sinch.com/signup)
 2. Download the SDK from [www.sinch.com/js-sdk](https://www.sinch.com/js-sdk)
 3. Create an index.html file with references to jQuery and the Sinch JavaScript SDK: